Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-zZ0aGMG1xjM.md

 ### Transcript

-> talking about screen we can program or write or draw something i see um yeah it sounds good i don't know if it's if or when it's gonna happen but sounds good
+> talking about screen we can program or write or draw something i see, yeah it sounds good i don't know if it's if or when it's gonna happen but sounds good